 Why is this important?
 Well, it’s important because it makes it easy for customers to see what you offer.
 It also eliminates common questions they will have if you include a description of the session, the number of photos you will give them, how long the session is, how much it is, etc. in your package information because you have already answered them.
 This means they will take a look at your package, say “I want that,” and then book you.
 It becomes that easy.

-Here is an example of what your portfolio page (which displays your packages) as a photographer using Focal would look like:
+Here's an example of what your portfolio page (which displays your packages) would look like using Focal:

-The Pre-Wedding Coverage (1 hr) sounds exactly like what a customer browsing your page is looking for so they click on it and this is what they see.
-It answers EVERY question they have and outlines who this package is for and what to expect when booking this photographer.
-Your customer has no more questions.
-This is what they want so they click “Message to Book” and boom, a new customer!
+Imagine you've got a client searching for a physical wedding album.
+The 'Deluxe Handmade Wedding Album' sounds exactly like what they've been looking for, so they click on it.
+It answers EVERY question they have and outlines what to expect when ordering the package.
+It's exactly what your customer wants, so they click “Message to Book” and boom, a new customer!

-Do you see why it is essential to create an accessible storefront on your website with Focal?
-It lays things out and shows exactly what your customer will get when they book you.
+Do you see why it is essential to create an accessible storefront on your website?
+A good website lays things out and shows exactly what your customer will get when they book you.
 It saves you time sending 34 emails back and forth, trying to explain how many photos you’ll give them, what your extension policy is, etc. It makes it not just easier for the customer, but for you too!

 Picture this, a customer messages you after finding your Instagram or Facebook, asking if you do family shoots.
 You say yes and send them a link to your website.
 When they land on your website, they are welcomed by an abundance of photos.
 However, they aren’t seeing any family photos.
 They scroll and scroll and scroll.
 They scroll through wedding photos and newborn photos and maternity photos.
 They are wondering if you even have family photos until they finally stumble upon them.
 But now what?
 Where is your package information?
 Oh, they notice it is at the top of your website under “Investments/Packages” so they click that.
 It brings them to a new page where a family package is listed with minimal information.
 They have lots of questions.